testit-tms/api-client-python/docs/SectionsApi.md

 Update section

-<br>Use case  <br>User sets section properties (listed in request example)  <br>User runs method execution  <br>System search section by the identifier  <br>System updates section using the property values  <br>System returns no content response
+ Use case   User sets section properties (listed in request example)   User runs method execution   System search section by the identifier   System updates section using the property values   System returns no content response

 ### Example